Dunedin, Florida: Demographics

+As of the 2010 United States census, there were 35,321 people, 16,431 households, and 9,257 families residing in the city.

 Local government

 Administration

 The City of Dunedin currently operates under a nonpartisan commissioner-manager form of government.
 The commission comprises four commissioners and a mayor, who are elected by the registered voters under a staggered system.

 The chief executive officer, known as the city manager, oversees the ten departments and the annual budget.

-Currently, the Dunedin City Commission is made up of Mayor Julie Ward Bujalski, Vice-mayor Jeff Gow, Commissioner Maureen "Moe" Freaney, Commissioner Deborah Kynes, and Commissioner John Tornga.
-The city manager is Jennifer Bramley.

 The city government is made up of ten departments with various divisions and sections.
 The departments are Administration, Human Resources, Information Services, Public Works, Parks & Recreation, Fire, Library, Community Services, Economical Development, Planning/Development and Finance.
 The Community Redevelopment Agency (CRA) oversees downtown projects and the needs of downtown Dunedin merchants and tourism.

 Dunedin boasts an extensive Volunteer Services section, and enables all citizens the chance to have their opinions expressed and tended to.
 Currently, there are 39 boards and committees that serve as advisory groups to the city manager and the City Commission.